LiliiaVerbenko/GameCO-Marketing-Analysis/README.md

 ### Which publishers are expected to be the main competitors in the market?

-Through the analysis of an Excel pivot table, I found that Electronic Arts dominated the market in terms of global sales from 2011 to 2016.
+Electronic Arts dominated the market in terms of global sales from 2011 to 2016.

 <img src="https://github.com/LiliiaVerbenko/GameCO-Marketing-Analysis/blob/main/image/GameCo%202.jpg" width="400">